Skip to Content Skip to Footer

 It’s highly recommended that you complete your verification as soon as possible so you can get details about your financial aid package.
 Your aid will NOT be offered until your file is complete, so you may be negatively affected due to decreased funding availability the longer you wait to submit your documents.

-Is there a deadline for submitting verification documentation?
+Is there a deadline for submitting Verification Documentation?

 Am I a Dependent or an Independent student?